n00mkrad/VapourSynth-RIFE-ncnn-Vulkan/RIFE/docs/readme.md

 ## Motion-vector arguments

 - `flow_scale`
   Scales the image before flow estimation and rescales vectors back to the original image coordinates.
-Smaller values can reduce cost and can sometimes behave better on large motion.
   `flow_scale` replaces the `uhd` bool parameter used in the original plugin.
 To match the old behavior, use `0.5` for `uhd=True` or `1.0` (default) for `uhd=False`.
   Accepted values are restricted to: `0.25`, `0.5`, `1.0`, `2.0`, `4.0`.